pkgxdev/pkgx/README.md

 # ^^ https://github.com/teaxyz/setup
 ```

-Our action installs your deps and make tea accessible to the rest of the
+Our action installs your deps and makes them (and tea) accessible to the rest
-workflow.
+of the workflow.

 &nbsp;